-A characterful and vibrant Market Town that is proud to celebrate its historic identity and independent charm, where its people, communities and businesses are supported to prosper.
+A hip, retro town that is proud to celebrate its independent charm, historic identity and industrial commerce.
+A town where its people, communities and businesses are supported to prosper.

-A historic and distinctly compelling town with a thriving collection of independent retailers set within an attractive network of streets and spaces inviting people to explore, dwell and recharge.
-Barnoldswick, or Barlick as it's known locally, is a town with proud manufacturing traditions, home to technological leaders and full of community spirit and which will offer high quality services, a personable visitor experience and a great quality of life, all set within and connected to its Parks and Canal.
+A characterful and distinctly compelling heritage town with a thriving collection of independent retailers set within an attractive network of streets and spaces.
+A town which invites people to explore, dwell and recharge.
+Barnoldswick, or Barlick as it's known locally, has proud manufacturing traditions, is home to technological leaders and full of community spirit.
+It will offer high quality services, a personable visitor experience and a great quality of life.
+Gloriously located near to the Forest of Bowland Area of Outstanding Natural Beauty and the Yorkshire Dales National Park, it is also connected to the Leeds and Liverpool Canal and high quality local parks and greenspaces.
 Together we will support our town centre and its residents to thrive in a sustainable and inclusive way, creating a place that promotes the best of what Barnoldswick has to offer.